 Small Reforms, Big Impact

 The statistical results are encouraging, but we can also look to broader insights about the nature of growth and development to know that this strategy is the best way forward.
-Entrepreneurship and economic development experts William Baumol, Carl Schramm and Bob Litan in their book, “Good Capitalism, Bad Capitalism,” emphasize the importance of economic freedom in achieving growth, particularly in countries with high levels of poverty.
+Entrepreneurship and economic development experts William Baumol, Carl Schramm and Robert Litan in their book, “Good Capitalism, Bad Capitalism,” emphasize the importance of economic freedom in achieving growth, particularly in countries with high levels of poverty.
 Recognizing the political realities many countries face, they concluded that significant results still could be gained even from achieving reform “policies at the margin (emphasis in the original).”

 How do we identify such marginal policies?
 In essence, by their association with affirmative answers to the following questions: